Jump to main content

 A new sub-project has been funded since 2024, namely Geophysical characterisation of the crust and subglacial sediments near the grounding zone of the Ekström Ice Shelf, East Antarctica, using magnetotellurics (PRISTINE); applicant is geophysicist Alexander Grayver.

-SPP 1833 Building a Habitable Earth
+PP 1833 Building a Habitable Earth

 Over a period of 6 years (2015-2021), DFG was funding research projects within its SPP framework (DFG-Schwerpunktprogramm) "Building a Habitable Earth".
 The SPP contribute to the still open question how Earth became the only known habitable planet.
 In a concerted approach the SPP addressed this eminent issue by involving different earth science disciplines like geology, geochemistry, planetology, cosmochemistry, geobiology and geophysical modelling.
 The research to this topic should be continued in another program.

-SPP 527 International Ocean Discovery Program (IODP)
+PP 527 International Ocean Discovery Program (IODP)

 The IODP is a deep-sea drilling programme with scientists from 23 countries to explore previously inaccessible areas of the seabed.